Our highly recommended independent funeral directors, offer all professional services for arranging a funeral.

 Funeral Directors are required to make available a price list of all products and services they offer.
 Ask for a copy and compare it with other Funeral Directors.
 Are there more cost-effective funeral packages available?

 4. Continuity of Care

 At a time when you need stability and reassurance that things will be ok, continuity of care is more important than ever.
 The best funeral directors will always offer this level of service as standard and you should expect no less.
 The person who you see when attending the first appointment to arrange the funeral (your Arranger), is likely to be your single point of contact throughout the whole process, although if that person is ever absent for any reason any member of the company would be able to assist you.
 Your Arranger may not be the person who looks after you on the day of the funeral (your Conductor); if that is the case, the Arranger and the Conductor would have liaised closely in relation to all wishes/arrangements, to ensure that everything runs smoothly on the day.
 If your Arranger is not the Conductor on the day, then the Conductor will contact you during the days leading up to the funeral to introduce themselves and to ensure that any last-minute concerns are addressed for you.

 5. Changing your mind is not a problem

-A good funeral director will relieve the burden of those who need to arrange the funeral, which will allow families and loved ones the time they need to adjust to the loss and attend to other necessary arrangements.
+To summarise, if your still not sure about how to choose a funeral director the remember this, good funeral director will be there for you right from the start, offering help and advice on what to do after a death and relieving the burden of those who need to arrange the funeral.
+Allowing families and loved ones the time they need to adjust to the loss and attend to other necessary arrangements.
 For this reason, it is vital that you are confident that you have chosen the right funeral director for you.